seddonym/seddonym.github.io/_posts/2019-04-15-why-dependency-inversion.md

 most systems, it's crucial if we want avoid our code getting into a mess.

 {% include tips/open.html %}
-  <p>This definition of dependency inversion is a bit looser than the kind described by the
+  <p>My definition of dependency inversion is a bit looser than the kind described by the
   well known design principle the
   <a href="https://en.wikipedia.org/wiki/Dependency_inversion_principle">Dependency Inversion Principle</a>,
   which is more prescriptive about the directions of dependencies.
 I'll write more about the DIP in a future